ChloeStitik/mars_data_challenge_part_1.ipynb/README.md

 Which month, on average, has the lowest atmospheric pressure?
 The highest?
 How many terrestrial days exist in a Martian year?
 A visual estimate within 25% was made.
 The DataFrame was exported into a CSV file.
 (5 points)

-Submission
-As a reminder, the deliverables for this Challenge are as follows:

-Deliverable 1: A Jupyter notebook containing code that scrapes the Mars news titles and preview text.

-Deliverable 2: A Jupyter notebook containing code that scrapes the Mars weather data and that cleans, visualizes, and analyzes that data.

-To submit your Challenge assignment, click Submit, and then provide the URL of your GitHub repository for grading.

-NOTE
-You are allowed to miss up to two Challenge assignments and still earn your certificate.
-If you complete all Challenge assignments, your lowest two grades will be dropped.
-If you wish to skip this assignment, click Next, and move on to the next module.

-Comments are disabled for graded submissions in Bootcamp Spot.
-If you have questions about your feedback, please notify your instructional staff or your Student Success Manager.
-If you would like to resubmit your work for an additional review, you can use the Resubmit Assignment button to upload new links.
-You may resubmit up to three times for a total of four submissions.